Home of English Grammar

 7. Both my parents work in education.

-9. I have invited both /neither of them.
+9. I have invited both of them, so they will both be at the party.

 11. Both my daughters are married.